 #4.
 Remember to check the show book from the GSC for what is and isn’t allowed.

 #5.
 There’s so much more to lighting than simply illuminating your graphics.

 The Three Tiers of Trade Show Lighting

-Of course, there is much more to say about trade show lighting than the scope of this article allows (what about green light?).
-But for those of us who just want to be able to do our non-lighting jobs and need to be able to communicate in basic ways about the light around us, these three broad categories suffice as an introduction.Maybe now, when you walk around your next trade show and look at other companies’ booths, you’ll be able to say to yourself, “They should have used warmer light here and cooler there.”
+This is just a start.
+There is much more to say about trade show lighting than the scope of this article allows but maybe now, when you walk around your next trade show and look at other companies’ booths, you’ll be able to say to yourself, “They should have used warmer light here and cooler there.”
 Have fun thinking about how you can improve your trade show lighting!